WaveDashShine/DLsite-Shortcut-Firefox-Add-on/README.md

 Switch from the Japanese version to the English version of the site, provided that a mirror exists, and vice versa.

 Group codes default to the Japanese maniax website.

+Click the button to open the DLsite homepage if you're not on DLsite already.
 *************************************************************

 HOW TO INSTALL: